Flour, eggs, water and whatever.

 [Permit a little aside.
 The pasta with jam was, in my childhood home, called "dzsemes teszta".
 There is no such word as "dzsem", but if you use Hungarian pronunciation rules and then listen to what you are saying - it sounds like the English word "jam" with a wee Hungarian accent.
 Hunglish!
 This is "a thing" - someone even began to pull together a Hunglish dictionary - and one day I'll share many of the Hunglish words in my grandmother's hand-written recipe book.
 Adorable!]

-The original recipe also uses only 3 cups of cabbage which it claims serves 6.
-I just cook up all of a small cabbage, or half of a large one.
-The ratio of cabbage to pasta is up to you - in the KB kitchen we may like more cabbage than others.
+The original recipe uses only 3 cups of cabbage which it claims serves 6 - which simply does not make sense - look at how little I was left with after cooking 7 cups of cabbage.
+I just cook up all of a small / medium cabbage, or half of a large one.
+The ratio of cabbage to pasta is up to you - in the KB kitchen we like more cabbage.
 Bottom line is that this is my "batch" recipe vs the small portion recipe in the book which is: 3 cups finely chopped cabbage, 2 tablespoons fat, 1 tablespoon sugar, 1 teaspoon pepper.

 cabbage - small or half a large